sowjuec/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-AriaLocalUserPasswordComplexity.md

 ### -vidmdrift

-Switch to compare the current configuration against the product defaults or a JSON file for Aria Lifecycle Workspace One.
+Switch to compare the current configuration against the product defaults or a JSON file for Workspace ONE Access.

 ```yaml
 Type: SwitchParameter